Are Meds Behind Sleepless Nights?

 Many drugs can interfere with sleep.
 Learn what factors might lead to restless nights and sleepy days.

 Sleep problems could be because of an underlying sleep disorder or medical illness.
-Disturbed sleep could also be because of medications.
+Medications could also disturb your sleep.

 Talk to your doctor

-If your sleep problems are ongoing, talk with your doctor.
-He or she will look for causes such as sleep disorders or medical problems that disturb sleep.
-And your medications will be reviewed.
-It’s important to discuss with your doctor all medicines you take, including herbal supplements and OTC drugs.
+If your sleep problems are severe or ongoing, talk with your doctor.
+They may look for causes such as sleep disorders or medical problems that disturb sleep.
+And they may review your medications.
+It’s important to discuss with your doctor all medicines you take, including herbal supplements and over-the-counter (OTC) drugs.

-Your doctor will probably look at your lifestyle habits first.
-After that, he or she will look for signs of any medical problems that can interfere with sleep.
+Your doctor will probably look at your lifestyle habits and environmental factors for a cause of sleep problems.
+After that, they will look for signs of any medical problems that can interfere with sleep.
 These may include:

 - Heart failure, which can cause you to be short of breath when you lie down